 The Kamihira’s house is more than 100 years old.
 This is quite old for such a type of Japanese traditional house called kominka (古民家).
 The family did the renovations and refurnishing by themselves, adding a modern touch with good respect for the traditions.

 The room where I spend the night was a charming washitsu (tatami floored room).
 Inside, two of the walls were fusuma (sliding doors) whose openings led to the shared parts of the house.

 Maruka organic farm in Kunisaki

-The Kamihira’s grow about 60 different vegetables on their farm.
-They also grow shiitake mushrooms, which are a well-known mushroom globally and by all Japanese cuisine aficionados.
+The Kamihira grow about 60 different vegetables on their farm.
+They also grow shiitake mushrooms, which are well-known mushrooms globally and by all Japanese cuisine aficionados.
 Shiitake mushrooms are mainly produced in Oita prefecture, accounting for 48 % of the national production.
-Moreover the family also keep some chickens for eggs and couple of goats for cheese making, a process that Fusako learnt in France.
+Moreover, the family also keep some chickens for eggs and a couple of goats for cheese making, a process that Fusako learnt in France.

 Along with the classical organic agricultural process, they choose to trust natural sources of feed for their animals such as seeds.
-Furthermore they do not any use fertilizers of animal origin.
-The Kamihira’s sell their harvest directly to individual customers through a “basket” system that is sent all over Japan.
-By doing a farm-stay here, you can learn many things on this farm.
+Furthermore, they do not use fertilizers of animal origin.
+The Kamihira sell their harvest directly to individual customers through a “basket” system that is sent all over Japan.
+By doing a farm stay here, you can learn many things on this farm.

 Eating at the Farm: Local and Healthy Food

 All the meals were prepared by Fusako with fresh, local and additive-free products.
 The vegetables were all grown on their own farm.